-The disagreement between Cpt.
-Ramsey and Lcdr.
-Hunter over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
-Ironically, Cpt.
-Ramsey, (who believes the stallions are Portuguese) or Lcdr.
-Hunter (who says they are Spanish) are both incorrect.
+The disagreement, between Captain Ramsey and Lieutenant Commander Hunter, over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
+Ironically, Captain Ramsey (who believes the stallions are Portuguese) and Lieutenant Commander Hunter (who says they are Spanish) are both incorrect.
 The Lippizaner stallions are in fact Slovenian - they originate from a town called Lipica.
-However, the horses are generally associated with the Spanish Riding School of Vienna (Austria), so Hunter was technically closer to the truth than Ramsey.
+However, the horses are generally associated with the Spanish Riding School of Vienna, Austria, so Hunter was technically closer to the truth than Ramsey.

 Quentin Tarantino was brought in to do uncredited "punch-ups" of the dialogue.
 His major contribution was the comic book bickering.
 The character name "Russell Vossler" is a reference to Rand Vossler, with whom Tarantino used to work at a video store.
 See also Pulp Fiction (1994).

-The cigars that 'Capt.
-Frank Ramsey' and 'Lt.
-Commander Ron Hunter' smoke at the beginning of their mission are made by Montecristo.
-The brand is made in both Cuba and the Dominican Republic, by two totally different companies.
-But Ramsay's "more expensive than drugs" comment implies that theirs were the Cuban-made variety.
-Ramsay's cigar of choice throughout the movie is the classic tapered Montecristo #2.
+The cigars, that Captain Frank Ramsey and Lieutenant Commander Ron Hunter smoke at the beginning of their mission, are made by Montecristo.
+The brand is made in Cuba, and the Dominican Republic, by two different companies.
+But Ramsey's "more expensive than drugs" comment, implies that theirs were the Cuban-made variety.
+Ramsey's cigar of choice throughout the movie is the classic tapered Montecristo #2.

 The Alabama's torpedo tubes are located on either side of its hull instead of the traditional bow and stern positions.
 This is because her bow, like that of most modern submarines, contains a large passive sonar array.

-Jason Robards, who plays the admiral in the inquiry scene, actually served in the Navy during World War II and received the Navy Cross (though he is not listed in official rolls of Navy Cross winners, despite the claims some - not he - have made).
+Jason Robards, who plays the Admiral in the inquiry scene, served in the U.S. Navy during World War II, and received the Navy Cross (though he is not listed in official rolls of Navy Cross recipients, despite the claims some - not he - have made).

-As Ramsey reviews Hunter's service record 11 November 1959 appears as the character's date of birth.
-Numerous other events have taken place on 11 November including: birth of General Patton in 1885, President Harding's dedication of the Tomb of the Unknown Soldier in 1921, the beginning of construction of the Naval Base at Pearl Harbor in 1909 and the date Washington became a state in 1889.
-USS Alabama is based in Washington.
+As Ramsey reviews Hunter's service record, November 11, 1959 appears as the character's date of birth.
+Numerous other events have taken place on November 11th, including: birth of General Patton in 1885, President Harding's dedication of the Tomb of the Unknown Soldier in 1921, the beginning of construction of the Naval Base at Pearl Harbor in 1909, and the date Washington became a state in 1889.
+The U.S.S.
+Alabama is based in Washington.
 General Patton is mentioned in the movie.
-The actor is actually about 5 years older.
+The actor is actually five years older.

 The only previous film that has been about an American Naval Officer being relieved of command by his Executive Officer was The Caine Mutiny (1954), in which Humphrey Bogart played the Captain.
 Bogart and Jason Robards, who appears in this film, have both been married to Lauren Bacall.